-Liberal arts, co-educational, residential college affiliated with the Christian Church (Disciples of Christ), a denomination with a tradition of welcoming persons of all faiths and denominations.
+Lynchburg College was founded as Virginia Christian College in 1903 by Dr. Josephus Hopwood, a pioneer in Christian coeducation, and is one of the oldest coeducational institutions in Virginia.
+A fully accredited residential college, LC is affiliated with the Christian Church (Disciples of Christ), a denomination with a tradition of welcoming persons of all faiths and denominations.

-Lynchburg, Virginia, in the eastern foothills of the Blue Ridge Mountains in Central Virginia, approximately 180 miles southwest of Washington, D.C. and 135 miles west of Richmond, the state capitol.
+Located in Lynchburg, Virginia at the foot of the Blue Ridge Mountains, Lynchburg College is approximately 180 miles southwest of Washington, D.C., and 120 miles west of Richmond, the state capitol.

 Tuition and Fees

-$43,075 tuition, fees, room, and board costs (assumes a residential student, who selects the base meal-plan and lives in a traditional residence hall)
+Tuition, fees, room and board costs for the 2017-2018 school year total $47,570 (assumes a residential student, who selects the base meal-plan and lives in a traditional residence hall.

 Lynchburg College has acquired a national reputation as an institution that offers quality educational opportunities while building the character and leadership ability of its students.